evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 31 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 46% resulting in an actual charge speed including time loss on 109kW.
 Each charge session would take 17 minutes and 55 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 26 minutes to drive.
-This will requires four charge sessions charging from 5% to 45%.
+This trip will require four charge session(s) charging from 5% to 45%.
 The total time lost for charging will be 66 minutes.
 ### Onboard charger